 Fishing, hunting and trapping regulations are found within the Game Code and Fish Code and summarized in the corresponding issues of the Fish and Wildlife DIGEST.
 These regulations are based on Permanent Statute Title 23 and are revised periodically though amendments to the codes.
+Enforcement is the responsibility of the Bureau of Law Enforcement.

 License types and fees, the Sunday hunting prohibition, and certain other regulations are the responsibility of the State Legislature.
 For information on any proposed Legislative law changes visit the State Legislature homepage and enter "hunting" or "fishing" in the "Keyword" search box - most, if not all, relevant bills will appear in the results.